etf1/kafka-message-scheduler/README.md

 Once the message is triggered a tombstone message (nil payload) will also be produced in the scheduler topic for deleting the schedule.

 For GO there is a clientlib for wrapping your kafka messages, check [clientlib](clientlib/) for more details.

+# Architecture

+The scheduler is basically a proxy consumer with its own topic.

+The scheduler reads the topic from the beginning at startup and every day at 00:00 am and it stores in memory the schedules planned for the current day.
+It will also watch new incoming messages and process only messages for the current day by adding, updating or deleting schedules in the memory store.
+Once a schedule is triggered, the schedule is deleted in the kafka topic with a tombstone message (nil payload).

+This ensures the scheduler is stateless and can be killed and started at any time without losing messages.
+All state of scheduled messages is stored in Kafka.

+The max memory usage of the scheduler is ~ 'C + n * M'

+Where C is a constant minimal memory footprint n is the max number of messages scheduled in a single day M is the average size per scheduled message

 # High availability